Compare duration test data for nightly builds

 The nightly builds have timing information attached to each application.
 Create a way to compare past successful durations.
 Flag ones that increase over time and ones that increase suddenly.

-#1 Updated by Ian Humphrey about 1 year ago
+#1 Updated by Ian Humphrey over 1 year ago

 - Story points set to 2

 - SPIKE: How do we want to approach this?

 - Having 2 people working together (spending 1 SP each) to find solutions and bounce ideas off each other would be great for this ticket